hashicorp/consul/test/load/terraform/README.md

 private_subnet_cidrs = ["11.0.2.0/24"]
 vpc_az               = ["us-east-2a", "us-east-2b"]
 test_instance_type   = "t2.micro"

 ## This is found from building the image in packer/loadtest-ami
 test_server_ami      = "ami-0ad7711e837ebe166"
 cluster_name         = "ctest"
 test_public_ip       = "true"
 instance_type        = "t2.micro"
 ami_owners           = ["******"]

 ## This is found from building the image in packer/consul-ami
 consul_ami_id        = "ami-016d80ff5472346f0"
 ```

-If `consul_version` or `consul_download_url` is not set within the Terraform variables it will default to utilziing Consul 1.9.0
+If `consul_version` or `consul_download_url` is not set within the Terraform variables it will default to utilizing Consul 1.9.0

 4. AWS Variables are set off of environment variables.
-Make sure to export nessecary variables [shown here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables).
+Make sure to export necessary variables [shown here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables).
 5. Run `terraform plan -var-file=vars.tfvars`, and then `terraform apply -var-file=vars.tfvars` when ready.
-6. Upon completion k6 should run and push metrics to desired Datadog dashboard.
+6. Upon completion k6 should run and push metrics to the desired Datadog dashboard.

 # Customization
 All customization for infrastructure that is available can be found by looking through the `variables.tf` file.

 # How to SSH
-After `terraform apply` is ran Terraform should create a `keys/` directory which will give access to all instances created.
+After `terraform apply` is run Terraform should create a `keys/` directory which will give access to all instances created.
+For example, `ssh -i "keys/[cluster-name]-spicy-banana.pem" ubuntu@[IPADDRESS]`